Skip to main content

 In this section, you define the essential details of the template:

-Contract Type – Select one system-defined or custom contract type (e.g., Goods, Software, etc.).
+• Contract Type – Select one system-defined or custom contract type (e.g., Purchase Agreement for Goods, etc.).

 ⚙️ Attribute Section